editing a config¶

 Alright, time to actually get started!

-When you downloaded zcx, it should have come with a pre-populated _config
+When you downloaded zcx, it comes with a pre-populated _config

 Because every MIDI controller has different physical controls, each config is slightly different.
 The demo config we'll follow along with comes from the Ableton Push 1.
 You can follow along with the demo config you have, and it should be fairly similar.